bdasgupta02/order-warehouse/README.md

 ## Quick start
 Although this project mostly provides the underlying conceptual logic and implementation for the storage engine, it includes an easy-to-use interactive shell for quick experimenting.
-Automated tests however provide a more in-depth view into how it can be used in a full-fledged application.
-<br /><br /> Do note that both options below should be done from the root directory.

 ### Running interactive shell
 The interactive shell supports insertions of singular orders, updates, deletions and queries.
 It also has its own query language (CQL), which is explained by using the `/help` command.
 Just compile the `shell.cpp` file, as well as the following implementations in C++ 17.